lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

-As we will see when describing the changes in the geometry shaders, we will be using as vertex input per instance data, that is, dat that only changes between instances, not between vertices.
-In order to support that, we need to change the vertex structure definition, by creating a new class, named `InstancedVertexBufferStructure`, which is very similar to the `VertexBufferStructure`, but adds definition for instance data.
+As we will see when describing the changes in the geometry shaders, we will be using as vertex input per instance data, that is, data that only changes between instances, not between vertices.
+In order to support that, we need to change the vertex structure definition, by creating a new class, named `InstancedVertexBufferStructure`, which is very similar to the `VertexBufferStructure`, but adds definition for per-instance data.
 ```java
 package org.vulkanb.eng.graph.vk;